Skip to main content

 Slurm Metrics

 Crusoe Cloud collects Slurm-specific metrics alongside infrastructure metrics (GPU, CPU, memory, disk, and network) for your Slurm clusters.
-Data collection requires installing the Crusoe Watch Agent on your CMK cluster running Managed Slurm.
-Metrics are collected and published in 60-second intervals, and are retained for 30 days.
+Metrics are collected in 60-second intervals and retained for 30 days.

 The Crusoe Watch Agent automatically detects and scrapes Slurm metrics when a Slurm controller pod is present in the cluster.
 You can customize or disable this behavior through agent configuration.